klisarov/BasicHTMLWebsiteProject/README.md

 # BasicHTMLWebsiteProject
-  simple HTML only website with multiple pages
+  simple HTML only website with multiple pages<br>
   <a href="https://www.roadmap.sh">roadmap.sh</a>